tatami-galaxy/sports-language-in-politics/reports/to_do.md

+### Papers
+- No country for old members
+- Political homophily
+- Quantifying political polarization

 ### Detecting sports language/terminology in politics

 - Metaphors can mean different things
     - how to select metaphors?
+[1]
         - frequency/TF-IDF using NOW dataset
+            - filter sports articles first -> measure freqeuncy of metaphors from rest

 - How to detect metaphors
-    - edit distance + semantic similarity
+    - edit distance + semantic similarity  [2]
+        - vectorize code
+        - edit distance threshold based on n-gram
+        - validate semantic thresh

 - Analyze data
-    - random subs contain sports-meta, gaming, anime, movie, war etc. subs. also potentially political content
-        - gaming, sports subs
-            - remove
-            - build classifier
+        - build classifier to remove sports and gaming subs  [1]

-- How to calculate clm, mlm probabilites?
+- How to calculate lm probabilites?
     - analyze
     - calculate with generation
     - multiple samples
+    - log probs with backoff

 - How to interpret Shapley values